fengjixuchui/Kernal-cheat-Injector/README.md

 - choose what injection format you want x86 / x64
 - IAT dumper
 - cheat engine support + other debuggers
-- offset dumper
+- offset dumper ( UnrealEngine only )
 - Dump EAC + BE
 - edit packets / spoof packets
-- inject without any detections
+- inject without any detections / trace
-- Anti-Cheat Emulator ( allowing you to do play without running anti-cheat )
+- Anti-Cheat Emulator ( allowing you to play without running anti-cheat )
 - have a full private source code ( fully undetected + Secure source code )

 ## how to find my games window class ?